EncyclopediaRed/btcamp-87826/content/about.md

         image: image/Quan-Nguyen.png
       - title: Structure
         description: >-
-          A Certified B Corporation²
+          A Certified B Corporation registered in Virginia
-Registered in Virginia

 Büt Camp, Inc. has passed its B Certification exam with an overall score of 92.
 A B Corp